-Ketamine has a short half-life of around 2.5-4 hours, which means that it takes about 13.45-16.30 hours to eliminate the drug from your system.
+Ketamine has a short half-life of around 2.5-4 hours, which means that it takes about 13.45-16.30 hours to eliminate the drug from the system.
 Although Ketamine shouldn’t stay for more than 24 hours, some users need up to few days to get clean.
 Factors, such as metabolic rates and age, affect the duration and elimination of the drug.

 Can I test positive for PCP after Ketamine intake?

-No. Although Ketamine is an analog of PCP, you can’t get a false positive result.
+No. Although Ketamine is an analog of PCP, one can’t get a false positive result.
 In general, standard tests do not detect Ketamine.
 Note that some specialized techniques can identify Ketamine (swab test – up to 24 hours, blood tests – up to two weeks, hair tests – up to 90 days, and urine tests – up to four days).